httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Dictionary from Text {#parse-dictionary}

-Given an ASCII string input_string, return a mapping of (label, item). input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return a mapping of (identifier, item). input_string is modified to remove the parsed value.

 1. Let dictionary be an empty, unordered mapping.
 2. While input_string is not empty:
-   1. Let this_key be the result of running Parse Label from Text ({{parse-label}}) with input_string.
+   1. Let this_key be the result of running Parse Identifier from Text ({{parse-identifier}}) with input_string.
    2. If dictionary already contains this_key, fail parsing.
    3. Consume a "=" from input_string; if none is present, fail parsing.
    4. Let this_value be the result of running Parse Item from Text ({{parse-item}}) with input_string.